History of the New England Clambake!

 We all know that the New England Clambake is a tried and true favorite of our area (and our customers’ favorite!).
 But how many of us actually KNOW the origins of the legendary and long-loved “bake”?

-This Native American tradition of cooking clams and lobsters in sand pits dates back to 2000 years and has become notoriously popular.
+This Native American tradition of cooking clams and lobsters in sand pits dates back to 2000 years.
+It has become notoriously popular.
 The original practice has since transformed.
-Now the classically know "New England Clambake" dish consists of lobsters, mussels, crabs, and clams all still steamed in sandpits over several seaweed layers.
+Now the classically know “New England Clambake” dish consists of lobsters, mussels, crabs, and clams.
+All are still steamed in sandpits over several seaweed layers.

 This history is a beautiful reminder of our connection between the earth and sea and is not only delicious, but a true tradition of our area.